darwin/blender-clojure/readme.md

 * Run `./scripts/install-deps.sh` to install the Hy-lang dependencies in a place where Blender's internal Python can find them.
 * Run `./scripts/blender.sh examples/one-hundred-cubes.hy` to start Blender watching one-hundred-cubes.hy and re-loading it whenever it changes.

+## ClojureScript support

+TBD

+## Hy support

+If you want to be closer to bare python you can opt-in to use hylang.

 ### Connecting via nREPL